jcbrady/techdegree-unit-5/README.md

 • Added background image to page for a textured effect
 • Centered modal content to match mockup

-Consider Additional Features to JavaScript
+Additional Features to JavaScript
-• I want to add functionality to close modal window if user clicks the background, but this goal is sidetracking me right now.
-Will come back ot it

-API notes from randomuser.me
-You can futureproof updates to the API by adding a version number at the end such as: fetchData("https://randomuser.me/api/1.3/")
+• Search is basic but the core functionality is there.
+Search uses a data .json object from the fetch results.
+The user must enter first name and spell it correctly.
+Search is activatd when user clicks the search button or hits return.
+If search field is empty, all card results will be shown.